-Here's how 8 veggies stack up in terms of health benefits.
+Here's how 8 veggies stack up in terms of body benefits.
 Most vegetables are also a great source of fiber.

-These green leaves are packed with iron, vitamin C, and an antioxidant called lutein, which benefits your eye health.
+These green leaves are packed with iron, vitamin C, and an antioxidant called lutein, which benefits your eyes.

 Cucumbers contain lignans, which may help lower the risk of heart disease and certain cancers.
 Keep the skin on to up the nutrition content, says Kovachi.
 (At Subway, the cukes aren’t peeled, so consider adding them to your sandwich.)